 It’s been a while since I last active days on dA, and boy, the last ten months were crazy.

 I’ve successfully finished this animation course with flying colours, and the future is looking pretty bright right now.
 During spring I had a chance to work as an animator on a kid’s show.
-It wasn’t really challenging, given its budget and the fact it was vector animation with rigged characters, but was a great chance to get some real work experience, see how does an actual production is built up as an insider, and learn some drawing tricks from a college.
+It wasn’t really challenging, given its budget and the fact it was vector animation with rigged characters, but was a great chance to get some real work experience, see how does an actual production is built up as an insider, and learn some drawing tricks from a colleague.

 Our 'graduation' movie has turned out be one huge pile of shit, mostly because of our inexperience, and of lack proper posing sheets – where a character is drawn in several different poses, to show how broad its motion palette is – However, it still got a great applaud, received positive feedback along with a few well-justified critiques.
 I plan to start from scratch, get some money for it either for foundation or a well-made Kickstarter project ...